luiscoco/SpringBoot_Annotations/README.md

 }
 ```

-These advanced annotations provide powerful ways to manage and control the behavior of Spring Boot applications, enhancing flexibility, scalability, and maintainability.
+These advanced annotations provide powerful ways to manage and control the behavior of Spring Boot applications, enhancing flexibility, scalability, and maintainability